Code generation – Overview

 Generating with local plugins

-Generating client code with locally-installed plugins works basically the same as protoc
+Generating client code with locally installed plugins works similar to protoc

 , but faster.